Undergraduate financial aid at Hopkins

 How Hopkins Families Pay for College

-Hopkins is dedicated to enrolling the strongest students each year, and it’s our goal to help students able to make their college decision without being limited by their family financial circumstances.
+Hopkins is dedicated to enrolling the strongest students each year regardless of a student’s financial need.
 We are committed to meeting 100% of demonstrated financial need for our students for all four years of undergraduate study.
 With a variety of financial support programs for all types of families, we guide families through the process of finding the right path for them.
 We support every admitted family, with advisers in our Office of Student Financial Services available to help all families understand and explore their options.

 “The financial aid opportunity that Hopkins gave me was much better than any of the state schools that I applied to.
 The financial assistance there wasn’t going to back me up as much as Hopkins is doing right now.
 That really pushed [my decision to enroll], but I think, overall, Hopkins is an amazing place to do something important.”